Empathy 101: Designing for Humans in the Age of AI

 Ability to Explain Decision Making

 The first way AI products can be designed with users in mind is to empathize with a user’s desire to know how decisions are made.
-This is especially true in complex domains, and explainability can be central to usability and delight.
+This is especially true in complex domains, where explainability can be central to usability and delight.
 In many use cases, a black-box output is simply not a sufficient basis on which to make decisions.
-This is particularly true when that decision has downstream consequences or impact on others.
+This is particularly true when that decision impacts others or has downstream consequences.

 A second way we can design AI products with greater user empathy is to involve the user in co-creating the outputs they need.
 In this model, the AI product becomes an assistant to the user instead of the other way around.